AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-53098-products-assigned-to-shared-catalog-not-reflecting-on-frontend-after-partial-index.md

 <u>Steps to reproduce</u>:

 1. Set up Rabbitmq as the queue service.
-1. Switch indexers to Update in Schedule mode.
+1. Switch indexers to **[!UICONTROL Update in Schedule]** mode.
-1. Create a shared catalog and assign it a company.
+1. Create a shared catalog and assign it to a company.
-1. Create a simple product and assign it to category then execute partial reindex:
+1. Create a simple product and assign it to a category.
+Execute the partial reindex:

     `bin/magento cron:run --group=index --bootstrap=standaloneProcessStarted=1`

-1. Use below API request to assign the created product to the shared catalog.
+1. Use the following API request to assign the created product to the shared catalog.

     ```
     pub/rest/all/V1/sharedCatalog/<id>/assignProducts